brainiak/brainiak/bin/README.md

 - Change quiet to no progress bar (merged, but not released in pip.
 See [here](https://github.com/pypa/pip/pull/4194/commits/0124945031e93236c2300eb45c2f962768be62d8))

 # To verify
+- Modify ```setup.py``` to handle conditional MPI install
+- Checkout mpi4py tag so we always create the same wheel
 - Upload wheels to S3
 - Upload wheels to PyPI
 - Deploy only on master (uncomment in ```.travis.yml```)